-- Final agreed corporation tax return for all years closed by HMRC in the regulatory year and up to the date of submission of the RIGS tables. - Reconciliation of changes to opening capital allowance pools from prior year submission(s) with documentation to support Tables 1.8 and 1.9, - Audited Annual Pension Scheme accounts; and - Copy of the Certification by senior accounting officer that is prescribed in FA2009, which certifies annually that the accounting systems for the company and its subsidiaries are adequate for the purpose of accurate reporting of 'taxes and duties".
-This may be for the group in which the licensee is a subsidiary
+- Corporation Tax return (CT600) and supporting tax computations for the licensee's last statutory accounting financial year. - Final agreed corporation tax return for all years closed by HMRC in the regulatory year and up to the date of submission of the RIGS tables. - Reconciliation of changes to opening capital allowance pools from prior year submission(s) with documentation to support Tables 1.8 and 1.9, - Audited Annual Pension Scheme accounts; and - Copy of the Certification by senior accounting officer that is prescribed in FA2009, which certifies annually that the accounting systems for the company and its subsidiaries are adequate for the purpose of accurate reporting of 'taxes and duties".
+This may be for the group in which the licensee is a subsidiary - Overview of tables

-- 3.6.
+3.5.3.9.
 The tables included within this chapter are:

 - 1.1 Income Statement

 - 1.2 Statement of Financial Position

 - 1.3 Cash Flow

-- 1.4 Reconciliation to cost tables
+- 1.4 Reconciliation to cost tables Regulatory Accounts

-- 1.5 Net Debt
+- 1.5 Net Debt, interest and tax clawback

-- 1.6 Disposals
+- 1.6 Fixed Asset Disposals

 - 1.7 Tax Computation

 - 1.8 Tax Pools

 - 1.9 Tax Allocations

 - 1.10 Tax Allocations CT600

-- 1.11 Tax Clawback
+- •\\\1.11 Tax Clawback

 - 1.12 Financing Requirements

 - 1.13 Pensions Defined Benefit Deficit